-Lightcatcher Films is currently developing an exciting slate of film and non-fiction projects
+Lightcatcher Studios is currently developing an exciting slate of narrative and non-fiction projects

 Scroll down for a look at our exciting upcoming films and documentaries

 Based on the USAToday Best-Selling Western Novel by Gordon L. Rottman that has spawned the popular 'Ride" book series.
 THE HARDEST RIDE unfolds in the autumn of 1865, a time of hardship for Texas ranches.
 It's the story of young cowboy Bud Eugen, who befriends Marta, a brave mute Mexican girl, left for dead after her parents are killed by renegades.
 The two bond during an arduous trek across Texas.
 After finding work on a ranch, Marta is kidnapped by violent pistoleros.
 Bud knows Marta is intelligent, tough and resourceful, but she's no match for her savage captors.
 Bud saddles up in pursuit, hoping he's not too late.

 Screenplay by Steve Seale, based on the novel by Gordon.
 L. Rottman.

 Produced by Steven Posen, Jim Long and Gordon L. Rottman